Essential Vegan Books to Bolster Your Activism

 Eating Animals is a synthesis of personal memoir, science, and philosophy that investigates the behind-the-plate story of what it really means to eat animals in an industrialized world.
 This book is helpful to refer to when engaging with others on vegan living.
 Whether someone is trying to reduce their meat consumption, taking part in a monthly veg pledge, or simply looking for further information, Eating Animals has diverse appeal.
 Learn more.

-The End of Animal Farming by Jacy Reese
+The End of Animal Farming: How Scientists, Entrepreneurs, and Activists Are Building an Animal-Free Food System by Jacy Reese

 Ethics into Action: Henry Spira and the Animal Rights Movement by Peter Singer

-This book details the story of Henry Spira, a lifelong animal rights activist who is regarded as one of the most well-known, effective animal rights activists of his time.
-This classic animal rights book describes activism in the twentieth century, which helps set the stage for activism today.
-It also serves as a helpful guide for budding activists hoping to make a difference.
+This book details the story of Henry Spira, a lifelong animal rights activist who is regarded as one of the most well-known and effective of his time.
+This classic book describes animal rights activism in the twentieth century, which helped set the stage for activism today.
+It also serves as a helpful guide for budding activists who are hoping to make a difference.
 Learn more.

 How To Create A Vegan World by Tobias Leenaert

-How to Create a Vegan World contains many valuable ideas and insights for both budding and seasoned activists, organizational leaders, and even entrepreneurs.
+How to Create a Vegan World contains valuable ideas and insights for budding and seasoned activists, organizational leaders, and even entrepreneurs.
 Leenaert provides a refreshing perspective on the strategies, objectives, and communication of the vegan and animal rights movement, arguing that we need to take a pragmatic approach in our advocacy efforts if we are to influence and bring about real change within the current setup of our global society.
+This book offers a new approach to addressing some common questions within the movement.
 Learn more.

-This book gives a concise overview of the three main reasons to go vegan — for the animals, the environment, and personal health — and offers all of the practical tools to go vegan, including meal plans, tips and tricks, what to do if you’re struggling, and how to celebrate being a vegan.
+This excellent go-to guide for all those interested in going vegan gives a concise overview of the three main reasons to go vegan — for the animals, the environment, and personal health — and offers practical tools to help.
+Topics covered include surprisingly vegan foods, reading labels, vegan ingredient essentials, easy replacements, eating out, traveling as a vegan, meal plans, tips and tricks, what to do if you’re struggling, and how to celebrate being a vegan.
 Learn more.

 Meat Market: Animals, Ethics, and Money by Erik Marcus

 The author examines animal agriculture’s cruelties and far-reaching social costs while evaluating the successes and failures of the animal protection movement.
-Meat Market is a good resource for those wishing to gain a greater understanding of the ethics and economy of animal agriculture.
+Meat Market is an excellent resource for those wishing to gain a greater understanding of the ethics and economy of animal agriculture.
 Learn more.

 Nonviolent Communication: A Language of Life, 3rd Ed. by Marshall B. Rosenberg, PhD